 Why a Portfolio Is Essential

 Potential employers or collaborators can see how you work in a team, your coding standards, and how you tackle real-world problems.
-This not only showcases your expertise but also your ability to work collaboratively and adapt to new challenges.
+This not only showcases your skills but also your ability to work collaboratively and adapt to new challenges.

 Consider the global open-source community, which is projected to reach $50 billion by 2030.
 Contributing to open-source projects not only hones your skills but also puts your work in front of a global audience, including potential employers.